ibm-cloud-docs/EventStreams/eventstreams155.md

       ```
       {: codeblock}

    The {{site.data.keyword.messagehub}} Operations team will respond to your support ticket to confirm that your instance of {{site.data.keyword.Bluemix}} is now using a customer-managed key.
+The enablement should be completed in one business day.

 ## Using a customer-managed key
 {: #using_encryption}